By Peter Lyle DeHaan, PhD

-Successfully taking these steps will send a strong signal to staff.
+Successfully taking these steps will send a strong signal to the staff.
 Even though the change may still concern them, they will be comforted knowing they have accurate information and the assurance that they are safe and will be protected.
 And for each successful change, the next one becomes easier to bring about.

 We will know we have successfully created a change-friendly organization when our employees—all of them—get bored with the status quo and begin seeking change on their own.
 They will ask for more challenging work, seek to expand their job, and want to add new technology.
 At this point, the potential of our organizations becomes unlimited; the personal growth of our staff, unshackled; and the future, inviting.
 We don’t know what that future will entail, only that things will change for the better.

 So, sit back and enjoy the ride, fully confident that the only constant changes.